 Any community council member who no longer resides within that community council area is deemed to have resigned from that community council.

-Any individual who is elected to serve on this local authority, or the Scottish, UK or European parliament shall be ineligible to remain a community councillor, or to stand for election to a community council.
-Such persons, upon taking office, become ex-officio members of the community councils contained in whole or in part of their electoral constituency.
+Any individual who is elected to serve on Falkirk Council, or the Scottish, UK or European parliament shall be ineligible to remain a community councillor, or to stand for election to a community council.

 Nominations and Elections